 Commitment: Approximately 1 hour in the morning, Saturdays during the academic year

 Writing Councilors work with students via email to review and provide feedback on student applications to summer programs, college admissions, and scholarships.
 Writing Councilors have the availability to review student essays via email, with an anticipated turn-around time of approximately one week.
+Please complete our application if interested.

 Volunteer Frequently Asked Questions